 - Nanoscience and nanotechnology

 - Transport phenomena

 Dr. Siamak Nejati joined the Department of Chemical and Biomolecular Engineering of the University of Nebraska at Lincoln in 2016.
 He completed his B.S. in Chemical Engineering at Sharif University of Technology in 2004, and in 2007 he completed a M.S. degree there in Biotechnology.
 He received his Ph.D. in 2013 from Drexel University in Chemical Engineering.
-In 2013, he moved to Yale University as a postdoctoral research associate, working under the supervision of professors Menachem Elimelech and Chinedum Osuji, in the Department of Chemical and Environmental Engineering.
-At Yale, Dr. Nejati’s research focused on materials development for membrane-based separation processes.
-During his doctoral studies, he developed new methods to integrate polymeric materials into highly tortuous matrices.
-Dr. Nejati’s research interest centers on polymeric materials, nanostructures and coatings.
+In 2013, he moved to Yale University as a postdoctoral research associate in the Department of Chemical and Environmental Engineering.
+Dr. Nejati’s research interest centers on polymeric materials, nanostructures and nanoporous materials, and thin films.
 He strives to develop economically viable and advanced methods for addressing the current challenges to water and energy supplies and security.

 Ben-Sasson, M.; Lu, X.; Nejati, S.; Jaramillo, H. and Elimelech , M. “ In situ Surface Functionalization of Reverse Osmosis Membranes with Biocidal Copper Nanoparticles” Desalination 2016